isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2015-05-11-post-Central authority to screen foreign degrees for public service employment.md

 description: ""
 image: ""
 ---
+##### Written Reply to Parliamentary Question on central authority to screen foreign degrees for public service employment

 **Parliamentary Sitting: 11 May 2015**

 **Mr Png Eng Huat**: To ask the Prime Minister whether the Public Service Division will consider setting up a central authority to screen foreign degrees for public service employment purposes in light of the proliferation of degree programmes and degrees of varying qualities offered in the education industry.